Consistent Manifold Representation for Topological Data Analysis: Manifold topology from graph topology

 The left vertical arrow corresponds to the fact that the graph Laplacian $L_{un} = D-W$ can trivially be used to reconstruct the entire graph since the non-diagonal entries are simply the negative of the adjacency matrix.
 Since the graph determines the entire VR complex, the graph Laplacian completely determines the VR homology of the graph.
 This connection is explicitly spectral for the zero homology, since the zero-homology of a graph corresponds exactly to the zero-eigenspace of the graph Laplacian \cite{von2007tutorial}.

+For higher homology, one would need to establish that the VR homology computed from the graph Laplacian agrees with the homology uniquely determined by the Laplace-Beltrami operator (which is uniquely determined by the converging CkNN graph Laplacians).
+We next explore the plausibility of this conjecture.

-The right vertical arrow follows from the fact that from the Laplace-Beltrami operator, it is possible to analytically reconstruct the metric on a Riemannian manifold which completely determines the homology of the manifold.
-To make this connection explicit, in coordinates $x^1,...,x^m$ we can compute the Riemannian metric by
+The right vertical arrow follows from the fact that from the Laplace-Beltrami operator, it is possible to reconstruct the metric on a Riemannian manifold which completely determines the homology of the manifold.
+The Riemannian metric lifts to an inner product on forms $g(\omega,\nu)$ which defines the Hodge inner products